Looking for car amplifiers?Start shopping

 Bipolar transistors and MOSFETs are found on the output stages of high-powered amplifiers.
 They are fast enough and can handle enough current to send wattage greater than 20 watts per channel to your speakers.
 Both of these types of transistors are considered discrete output devices.
 Usually there are two per channel, but some amps feature as many as four per channel.

-Gain, as it applies to car amplifiers, refers to the adjustment necessary to match an amplifier's input to the receiver's output.
+Gain, as it applies to car amplifiers, refers to the input sensitivity adjustment necessary to match an amplifier's input to the receiver's output.
 Properly setting the gain prevents an amp from "clipping," distorting the signal due to being overdriven, which can damage speakers.

 The total opposition to the flow of alternating current in an electrical circuit at a given frequency.
 Impedance is measured in Ohms.
 Although car audio manufacturers label the impedance of most car speakers and subs at 4-ohms, the impedance of a speaker is actually not a constant.
 It's actual impedance changes with frequency and can vary greatly.
 Therefore, though 4-ohms is the standard impedance in car audio, this standard is more of an average impedance for speakers and amplifiers when driven within the part of the audio spectrum for which they are designed.